Who's Behind Listverse?

 People shunned bathing in the belief that it opened the pores of the body and allowed the foul air in.
 In the centuries that followed, dousing oneself with perfume to mask body odor took the place of taking a bath.
 What started as a protective measure against disease gradually evolved into a social custom among the upper classes.

-Before the Black Death, hospitals were simply places where the sick were isolated so they would not infect others.
+Before the Black Death, hospitals were simply places where the sick were isolated to not infect others.
 A critically ill person entering a medieval hospital was a hopeless case.
 All that the hospital could do was dispose of whatever property the unfortunate wretch had and say a Mass for his soul.
-In fact, these hospitals took more care of one’s soul than one’s body, since disease and sickness were regarded as punishments for sin.
+In fact, these hospitals took more care of one’s soul than one’s body since disease and sickness were regarded as punishments for sin.
 Indeed, hospitals were religious institutions where the patient’s treatment regimen were confession and prayer.
 The Mass was the central aspect of hospital life.

 Medieval hospitals had no professional doctors or nurses and were staffed by monks and nuns.
-Curing the sick physically, though practiced, was not high on the agenda and largely consisted of herbal concoctions.
+Though practiced, curing the sick was not high on the agenda and largely consisted of herbal concoctions.
 Hospitals also functioned as almshouses and pensionaries, taking in widows, orphans, guests, and travelers.
 The word “hospitality” shares the same Latin root as “hospital.”